Installation and Files¶

 every major version.

-Usually, this will be the highest build number which shows up in this directory.
+Usually, this will be the highest build which shows up in this directory.

 By modifying the

-For company-wide installations, the administrator may install SmartGit/Hg on a
+For company-wide installations, the administrator may install SmartGit on a read-only

 To ease deployment and initial configuration for the users, certain settings files